JuliaLang/www.julialang.org/blog/2019/11/artifacts.md

 ## Pkg Artifacts

 Artifacts, as outlined in [`Pkg.jl#1234`](https://github.com/JuliaLang/Pkg.jl/issues/1234) and now documented in [the latest docs of Pkg.jl](https://julialang.github.io/Pkg.jl/dev/artifacts/), provide a convenient way to associate containers of data with Julia projects and packages.
 Artifacts are referred to by content-hash, or optionally by a name that is bound to a hash through an `Artifacts.toml` file.
-An example `Artifacts.toml` file is shown here as an example:
+An `Artifacts.toml` file is shown here as an example:

 ```TOML
 [socrates]